 Charlie James: .276 batting average.

 In any event, we were a bitter bunch, determined to strike back at the world that had so cruelly cast us aside to play with kids who were as much as two years younger than we were!
-We went on a tear and, after losing a game early in the season to the Lions Club team, we swept our way into the B League championship game where we defeated the Optimist Club team, whose members included Timmy Salmon, a hot-shot ten year old who had made a cutting remark about me and the other over-the-hill retreads on our team earlier in the season.
+We went on a tear and, after losing a game early in the season to the Lions Club team, we swept our way into the B League championship game where we defeated the Optimist Club team, whose members included Timmy Slater, a hot-shot ten year old who had made a cutting remark about me and the other over-the-hill retreads on our team earlier in the season.
 “See you next year,” I said facetiously to Timmy as we walked off the field.
-“Don’t gloat” said my dad after we were out of earshot, but who could blame us for enjoying the comeuppance we had administered to our doubters.
+“Don’t gloat” my dad scolded me, but who could blame us for enjoying the comeuppance we had administered to our doubters.